HelmholtzAI-FZJ/2025-12-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/README.md

 title: Bringing Deep Learning Workloads to JSC supercomputers
 ---

-This repo is specifically for the course described in [indico](https://indico3-jsc.fz-juelich.de/event/232)
+This repo is specifically for the course described in [indico](https://indico3-jsc.fz-juelich.de/event/254)

-### It's a two-mornings course.
+### It's a two-afternoons course.

 This course will take place as an online event.
 The link to the online platform will be provided to the accepted registrants only.